Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 • National Theatre: free performance series Saturday Morning

-• Kennedy Center: free performance series at the Millennium Stage many evenings at 6 p.m.
+• Kennedy Center for the Performing Arts: free performance series at the Millennium Stage many evenings at 6 p.m.

 • American Art Museum Take Five!: performance series usually takes place on the third Thursday of each month